-- DO alert of any signs that you are being asked for or being offered a facilitation payment. - DO communicate the Company's policy on no facilitation payments to relevant parties you are engaging with. - DO ask for official receipts for all payments. - DO report any real or suspected incidents of requests for facilitation payments to the MGB ExCo.
+- DO alert of any signs that you are being asked for or being offered a facilitation payment. - DO communicate the Company's policy on no facilitation payments to relevant parties you are engaging with. - DO ask for official receipts for all payments. - DO report any real or suspected incidents of requests for facilitation payments to the MGB Board or CEO/COO (in the case of a director or employee respectively).